Recurring Payments May Make You Susceptible to Ecommerce Fraud

 If enough consumers are burned by fraudsters via your company, consumers will steer clear of doing business with you and recommend that others do the same.
 You can lose your brand exclusivity and reputation, as well as sales.

 There’s something else you could lose as well.
-If your subscription-based business experiences a high number of chargebacks, you can be hit with considerable penalties, and may even lose your merchant account altogether.
+If your subscription-based business experiences a high number of chargebacks, you can be hit with considerable penalties and potentially lose your merchant account altogether.

 How to Protect Against Subscription Fraud